 4.803 [Amended]

-3. Amend section 4.803 by removing from paragraph (a)(6) “decision” and adding “decision (see 19.506)” in its place.
+3. Amend section 4.803 in paragraph (a)(6) by removing “decision” and adding “decision (see 19.506)” in its place.

-4. Amend section 4.1202 by revising the introductory text of paragraph (a) and paragraph (a)(14) to read as follows:
+4. Amend section 4.1202 by revising paragraphs (a) introductory text and (a)(14) to read as follows:

 4.1202 Solicitation provision and contract clause.

 (a) Insert the provision at 52.204-8, Annual Representations and Certifications, in solicitations, except for commercial item solicitations issued under FAR part 12.
 The contracting officer shall check the applicable provisions at 52.204-8(c)(2).
 Use the provision with its Alternate I in solicitations issued after October 1, 2022, that will result in a multiple-award contract with more than one North American Industry Classification System code assigned (see 19.102(b)).
 When the provision at 52.204-7, System for Award Management, is included in the solicitation, do not separately include the following representations and certifications:

-* * *
+* * * * *

 (14) 52.219-1, Small Business Program Representations (Basic, Alternates I, and II).